Italy and Greece

 Details: Plaka treasure hunt

-Take interactive learning to another level with a Tour Director-led treasure hunt of Plaka, the old folk quarters of Athens!
+Take interactive learning to another level with a Tour Director-led scavenger hunt of Plaka, the old folk quarters of Athens!
 Enjoy an after-dinner adventure, complete exciting activities and solve fun clues.
 Each clue and every activity is built to maximize on-tour experiential learning.

 -

-Day 9 Athens landmarks
+Day 9 Athens

 Athens guided sightseeing tour